Table of Contents

 Sarah Rose in her book For All the Tea in China – Espionage, Empire and the Secret Formula for the World’s Favorite Drink

-Note: after a century, Robert Fortune, a botanist, didn’t think of his actions as property theft.
-For him, plants didn’t belong to anyone, and people were free to share and use them—the British invested in cultivating the tea plants and developing local grower plantations.
-As a result, by the turn of the 1900s, almost 90% of the imported teas were coming from India and Ceylon.
+Note: After a century, Robert Fortune, a botanist, didn’t think of his actions as property theft.
+For him, plants didn’t belong to anyone, and people were free to share and use them.
+The British invested in cultivating tea plants and developing local grower plantations.
+As a result, by the turn of the 1900s, almost 90% of the imported teas came from India and Ceylon.

 In India, the people were not trying the newly discovered tea, and the consumption was pretty low.
 They preferred their old traditional ways.
 The British East India Company had to do something to change that and develop the demand for tea in the domestic market.

-At the beginning of the 1900s, the British-owned Indian Tea Association came with a brilliant marketing campaign geared toward employers giving the workers “tea breaks,” which meant the employees now had more time to drink tea.
+At the beginning of the 1900s, the British-owned Indian Tea Association developed a brilliant marketing campaign geared toward employers giving the workers “tea breaks,” which meant the employees now had more time to drink tea.
 They even supported many “chai wallahs” – tea vendors throughout the growing railway system.1

-The steps they took to change the low demand and resistance of most people towards tea is a fascinating story.
+The steps they took to change most people’s low demand and resistance towards tea are fascinating.

-In 1903 the Tea Cess Committee, renamed in 1933 to the Indian Tea Market Expansion Board, was established to promote local consumption; the tea was so unfamiliar to the consumers that they had to include instructions on how to drink it even give small packages for free.
+In 1903, the Tea Cess Committee, renamed 1933 the Indian Tea Market Expansion Board, was established to promote local consumption because the tea was unfamiliar to consumers.
+Instructions on how to drink it were included, and small packages were even given away for free.

-Before 1920, the Indian Tea Association, made up of British companies, focused on exporting tea and developing the large US market.
-Even though the demand was there, the retail tea prices were flattening.
-Combining this price trend with the US’s significant financial and economic turmoil during the Great Depression made it more financial sense to concentrate their efforts on developing the local market.
+Before 1920, the Indian Tea Association comprised British companies focused on exporting tea and developing the large US market.
+Even though the demand was there, retail tea prices were flattening.
+Combining this price trend with the US’s significant financial and economic turmoil during the Great Depression made it more financial sense for them to concentrate their efforts on developing the local market.

-The problem was, besides the North where they were drinking tea for centuries, and the tea port of Calcutta, the rest of the country didn’t fancy boiling leaves with milk, water, spices, and sugar.
+The problem was, besides the North, where they had been drinking tea for centuries, and the tea port of Calcutta, the rest of the country didn’t fancy boiling leaves with milk, water, spices, and sugar.

-The negative public opinion was a significant obstacle to adopting the tea, fueled by people such as Acharya Prafulla Ray, an eminent chemist, and a passionate nationalist, who in 1920 published cartoons equating tea with poison.
+Negative public opinion was a significant obstacle to adopting tea, fueled by people such as Acharya Prafulla Ray, an eminent chemist and passionate nationalist who, in 1920, published cartoons equating tea with poison.

 Another widely held belief was that tea made the skin darker; at that time, many people were obsessed with fair skin, and tea was off the menu.